ECU Head Football Coach Ruffin McNeill Talks Tulane, Announces Departure Of QB Rio Johnson

 Head Football Coach Ruffin McNeill Discusses The Upcoming Appalachian State Game

 Kirk Doll, who lettered as a defensive end at East Carolina in 1971 and 1972, and helped Sonny Randle's Pirates to a Southern Conference title as a senior, returned to his alma mater January 6, 2012 as special teams coordinator and running backs coach.

-Doll's first campaign back in Greenville was notable in both of his areas of responsibility as he directed Vintavious Cooper to ECU's first 1,000-yard rushing season since 2009 and completed an overhaul of the Pirates' special teams units that produced positive results, despite working with a first-year punter, placekicker and deep snapper.
+Doll's first two campaigns back in Greenville were notable in both of his areas of responsibility as he directed back-to-back 1,000-yard rushing seasons by Vintavious Cooper and completed an overhaul of the Pirates' special teams units that produced upper tier national statistical rankings despite working with a first-year punter, placekicker and deep snapper.